 OBJECTING TO THE PROPOSED SETTLEMENT AND OPPORTUNITY TO APPEAR

-If you wish to object to the proposed Settlement, you must submit a written objection that must be received no later than September 24, 2022.
+If you are a Quebec Class Member and wish to object to the proposed Settlement, you must submit a written objection that must be received no later than November 4, 2022.

 You may also attend the hearings on the dates noted above, and if you have submitted a written objection, you may request to make oral submissions to the Court(s).

 If the proposed Settlement is approved by the Courts, a notice of approval will be published on https://www.invokanacanadasettlement.com and otherwise made available as ordered by the Court.
 Class Members will have a limited amount of time to submit a claim for compensation.
 If the proposed Settlement is approved, a downloadable version of the claim package will be made available online at https://www.invokanacanadasettlement.com or, alternatively, a claim package can be requested from the Claims Administrator by e-mail at: , by telephone at 1‑877‑400‑1211 or by regular mail at the address listed below.
 If you intend to submit a claim under the proposed Settlement, you must do so on or before the expiry of the claim period, which will be posted on the settlement website: https://www.invokanacanadasettlement.com.